Emiliano Huet-Vaughn

 RESEARCH

-Minimum Wage Employment Effects and Labor Market Concentration [revision requested at Review of Economic Studies; NBER Working Paper No. 26101] with Jose Azar, Ioana Marinescu, Bledi Taska, Till von Wachter
+Minimum Wage Employment Effects and Labor Market Concentration [Review of Economic Studies, 2024; formerly NBER Working Paper No. 26101] with Jose Azar, Ioana Marinescu, Bledi Taska, Till von Wachter

-A Kinky Consistency: Experimental Evidence of Behavior under Linear and Non-Linear Budget Constraints [conditional acceptance at American Economic Journal: Microeconomics] with Ethan McClure and Juan Carlos Suarez Serrato (updated manuscript posted soon)
+A Kinky Consistency: Experimental Evidence of Behavior under Linear and Non-Linear Budget Constraints [American Economic Journal: Microeconomics, 2024] with Ethan McClure and Juan Carlos Suarez Serrato

-Abstract: Individuals face non-linear budget constraints in myriad situations.
-We test a fundamental assumption of economic analysis in such settings: that individuals display stable preferences when facing linear and non-linear incentives.
-We use a laboratory experiment to characterize how revealed preferences are affected by changes in the complexity of the budget set environment.
-We find that choices under kinked (piece-wise linear and convex) budgets exhibit a similar degree of rationality as choices under linear budgets with very high levels of internally consistent behavior in each setting.
-However, for about half the subjects, individual choices across settings are not consistent with a unified decision rule.
+Abstract: We test a central assumption of economic analysis: that individuals display stable preferences across settings.
+Motivated by the fact that individuals face non-linear budget constraints in myriad situations, we use a laboratory experiment to characterize how revealed preferences are affected by changes in the complexity of the budget set environment.
+We find that choices under kinked (piece-wise linear and convex) budgets exhibit a similar degree of rationality as choices under linear budgets—with very high levels of internally consistent behavior in each setting.
+However, for about half the subjects, individual choices across settings are inconsistent with the maximization of a stable SARP-satisfying preference.
 Relative to those who act consistently across settings, subjects displaying such arbitrary consistency exhibit large and significant changes in utility parameters, risk premiums, and price elasticities across settings.
 Finally, we show that subjects with initially more sophisticated decision rules are most susceptible to changes in complexity.

 Choice Architecture to Improve Financial Decision Making [Review of Economics and Statistics, 2021] with Jeff Carpenter, Peter Matthews, Andrea Robbett, Dustin Beckett, and Julian Jamison (Ungated)